 As the babies in a woman’s womb grow, the round ligament also stretches making it more strained.
 Any sudden movement that causes the ligament to tighten quickly causes that painful and sudden jab.
 This stabbing pain usually lasts for only a few seconds.

-For mothers expecting twins, since your uterus grows twice as much as well your belly, it is expected to experience a higher degree of round ligament pain.
+Round ligament pain with twins is expected to be experienced in a higher degree since your uterus grows twice as much as well your belly.
 The discomfort may even start as early as the 25th week of pregnancy.

 The signs and symptoms of RLP during pregnancy include a sharp pain in the area near the belly button or a pain that starts in the groin area that extends to the abdomen and hip.